 Hatav’s main area of specialization in biblical Hebrew from the perspective of theoretical linguistics.
 Her specific interest is temporality in language, i.e., the devices languages use to express time relations between events and states.
 As biblical Hebrew uses mainly its verb system for this purpose, Hatav’s research concentrates on it.
 She investigates other periods of the Hebrew language, namely Mishnaic and Modern Israeli Hebrew.
 Hatav has written and spoken about the verb system in biblical Hebrew as well as about issues in theoretical linguistics.

 Rebecca Jefferson is the Head of the Isser and Rae Price Library of Judaica.
-She received her PhD on the vocalization of medieval Hebrew poetry manuscripts from the University of Cambridge in 2004, her MPhil in medieval Hebrew from Cambridge in 1997, and her BA in Hebrew from University College London in 1996.
+She received her B.A. in Hebrew from University College London, and her MPhil and PhD in medieval Hebrew from the University of Cambridge.
 She previously worked as a Research Associate in the Taylor-Schechter Genizah Research Unit at Cambridge University Library where she was responsible for the Bibliography Project and co-authored the second volume of Published Material from the Cambridge Genizah Collections (2004).
-She continues to publish articles concerning the Cairo Genizah and the nature of genizot.
-Jefferson is the Principle Investigator on a National Endowment for the Humanities Challenge Grant, focusing on collecting, preserving and providing access to Jewish resources from Florida, Latin America and the Caribbean.
-Jefferson also represents the Library at the national level by serving as the current President of the Association of Jewish Libraries, Research, Archives and Special Collections Division.
+She continues to publish articles concerning the Cairo Genizah and its provenance, and she is currently writing a book under contract entitled The Cairo Genizah and the Antiquities Trade in Egypt.
+Jefferson also serves as the Principle Investigator on a National Endowment for the Humanities Challenge Grant, focusing on collecting, preserving and providing access to Jewish resources from Florida, Latin America and the Caribbean.

 Robert Kawashima holds a joint appointment in the Center for Jewish Studies and the Department of Religion.
 He received his Ph.D. in Comparative Literature from the University of California, Berkeley.
 Before joining the faculty of the University of Florida, he was a faculty fellow at UC Berkeley and a Dorot Assistant Professor/Faculty Fellow in New York University’s Skirball Department of Hebrew and Judaic Studies.
 His work is broadly comparative, focusing on the Hebrew Bible in relation to both the ancient Mediterranean world and the literary and intellectual history of the West; other research interests include literary theory, linguistics, epic, and the novel.
 He has published on various aspects of ancient Israelite language, literature, law and religion, as well as on Homer and literary theory.
 His first book, Biblical Narrative and the Death of the Rhapsode (Indiana University Press, 2004), was a finalist for the Koret Jewish Book Award (category: Autobiography, Biography and Literary Studies).
 He is currently at work on a second book, The Archaeology of Ancient Israelite Knowledge, an analysis of Israel’s religious traditions informed by Foucault’s investigations into the history of systems of thought.
 He is also co-editing (with Ann Banfield) a volume of historically significant essays on literary style and poetics, with the tentative title, Represented Speech, Style Indirect Libre, Erlebte Rede.